Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

     - **6 - Void**
        The transaction has been voided, see [Void authorization transaction](01_ManageAuthorizations.md#void-authorization-transaction).

-2. Click the authorization transaction to see the details.
+2. Click the transaction to see the details.
-    *Authorization "Authorization ID"* view is displayed.
+    The *Authorization "Authorization ID"* view is displayed.
 The *Attributes* tab is preselected by default.

     ![Authorization attributes and logs](../../Assets/Screenshots/Payments/Authorizations/CheckAttributes.png "[Authorization attributes and logs]")

 3. Check the attributes and logs of the transaction.
 For detailed information, see the following:
    - [Authorizations &ndash; Attributes](../UserInterface/01a_ListAuthorizations.md#authorizations-–-attributes)
    - [Authorizations &ndash; Logs](../UserInterface/01a_ListAuthorizations.md#authorizations-–-logs)
-4. Return to the LIST and decide how to proceed with the transaction.
+4. Return to the list and decide how to proceed with the transaction.

 ## Capture authorization transaction